-cument an event organiser is issued upon successful ssion of all event plan elements required for their particular Your event permit will be emailed to you by the Events team Il criteria have been successfully met.
-Unless in accordance permit, a person must not conduct any special event on a road ny public place without prior permission.
+The document an event organiser is issued upon successful submission of all event plan elements required for their particular event.
+Your event permit will be emailed to you by the Events team once all criteria have been successfully met.
+Unless in accordance with a permit, a person must not conduct any special event on a road or in any public place without prior permission.